webrecorder/browsertrix-crawler/README.md

 The test suite [tests/scopes.test.js](tests/scopes.test.js) for additional examples of configuring scope inclusion and exclusion rules.

 It's important to note that the include and exclude rules will always have regular expressions in effect.
-This means that for your rules to match, you may have to escape special characters like ?
+This means that for your rules to match, you may have to escape special characters that commonly appear in urls like "?", "+", or ".".
+You just have to place a \ before the character.
+For example youtube.com/watch\?rdwz7QiG0lk

+Browsertrix-Crawler currently doesn't show in the logs if an url was excluded.
+It's suggested to search for the url you wish to exclude in the log files or access the archive to see if the url was excluded.

 ### Page Resource Block Rules